 Removing lions that are a legitimate threat to the recovery of Sierra bighorn is efficient and effective protection for the bighorn, promoting the recovery of an endangered species.
 Between 1999-2012, we documented a minimum of 71 Sierra bighorn killed by lion predation.
 We documented 11 Sierra bighorn killed by lions in 2017 and 13 killed by lions in 2018.
 See recent research from this project: Predation impedes recovery of Sierra Nevada bighorn sheep (PDF)

 About Mountain Lions

-Mountain lions go by a number of names and this causes some confusion.
-The names cougar, puma, panther, and catamount, all refer to the same animal.
-The scientific name (Puma concolor) reflects the solid tawny color of the mountain lion along its upper body.
-The belly is white and there are black markings at the base of the whiskers, the back of the ears and the tip of the tail.
+The names cougar, puma, panther, and catamount all refer to the same animal, the mountain lion (Puma concolor).
+The scientific name reflects the solid tawny color of the mountain lion along its upper body.
+The belly is white and there are black markings at the base of the whiskers, the backs of the ears, and the tip of the tail.

-The young are born with spots that fade by six months of age.
-Mountain lions are sexually dimorphic meaning that there is a physical difference between males and females.
-Adult females in the Recovery Program area average 40 kg. while adult males average 58 kg.
-Despite this, it can be extremely difficult to tell a male and female apart unless the animals are in hand.
+Young mountain lions are born with spots that fade by six months of age.
+Mountain lions are sexually dimorphic (there is a physical difference between males and females).
+Adult females in the eastern Sierra average 88 lbs (40 kg), while adult males average 128 lbs (58 kg).
+Despite this, it can be difficult to tell a male and female apart unless the animals are in hand.

 Juvenile mountain lions will remain with their mother (adult males do not participate with offspring) until they are 18-24 months old, at which point they will generally disperse, sometimes substantial distances, and establish their own home ranges.
 In the eastern Sierra, adult female home ranges average 39 mi2 (100 km2) and adult male home ranges are typically 2-3 times larger.
 Beginning around 3 years of age, females will produce litters of 2-4 cubs every 2 years.
 A female may produce upwards of a dozen offspring in her lifetime.